 - 17.1 A key concept underscoring the Licensing Act 2003 is for conditions to be attached to licences and certificates that are tailored to the individual style and characteristics of the premises and events concerned.
 Conditions may only be applied following the receipt of relevant representations where they have been agreed by all parties concerned or have been applied by the Licensing Committee.
 This is essential to avoid the imposition of disproportionate and overly burdensome conditions on premises where there is no need for such conditions.

 - 17.2 This Licensing Authority agrees that any condition imposed must be:

-- clear;
+- □ clear;

-- enforceable;
+- □ enforceable;

-- evidenced;
+- evidenced:

 - proportionate;

 - relevant; and be expressed in plain language capable of being understood

 - 17.3 This Authority will therefore avoid the general application of standardised conditions to licences and certificates.

-- 17.4 However to ensure consistency, when it is necessary to apply conditions, this Authority will draw from pools of model conditions where available, from which appropriate and proportionate conditions may be drawn in particular circumstances to suit individual cases.
-The model conditions will cover the following:-
+- 17.4 However, to ensure consistency, when it is necessary to apply conditions, this Authority will draw from pools of model conditions where available, from which appropriate and proportionate conditions may be drawn to suit individual cases.
+The model conditions will cover the following: -

-- Crime and disorder
+- □ Crime and disorder

-- Public safety
+- □ Public safety

-- Public nuisance
+- Device Public nuisance

-- Protection of children from harm
+- □ Protection of children from harm